sumeetpalsingh/R_course/Homework/Session4_Tidy.md

 #### Note: The exercise uses gather() for converting data to Tidy format.
 In the session, we used pivot_longer(), which is a more powerful and newer version of gather().

-#### Thus the current exercise not only allows you to learn a new way of generating Tidy data, but will teach you to learn and experiment with new functions, a necessary skill in data analysis!
+#### Thus the current exercise not only allows you to learn a new way of generating Tidy data, but will teach you to experiment with new functions, a necessary skill in data analysis!
 ***

 #### Step 1: Start Swirl